BitBagCommerce/SyliusByrdShippingExportPlugin/doc/functionalities.md

 ---
 ### Introduction
-Byrd Technologies, known as "byrd," is fulfillment company specializing in e-commerce solutions.
+Byrd Technologies, known as "byrd", is fulfillment company specializing in e-commerce solutions.
 The company provides third-party logistics (3PL) services, helping online retailers manage and optimize their shipping and fulfillment processes across Europe.